 In 2016 a collaboration was launched under the auspices of the Spirit Wrestler Productions non-profit to help preserve the oral history and spiritual traditions of the Saskatchewan Doukhobors for future generations through the creation of a documentary film and an immersive audio/visual installation.
 The project will document the Doukhobor 'moleniye' (translated as “prayer service”) as practiced by the Saskatchewan Doukhobors, capture the oral history of Doukhobor elders, and explore how the community has evolved since first immigrating to Saskatchewan almost 120 years ago.

 Spirit Wrestler Productions was founded and is managed by Ryan Androsoff, who is a life-long member of the Doukhobor community in Saskatchewan and a direct descendant of the original group of Doukhobors that immigrated from Russia in 1899.
 Dr. Ashleigh Androsoff, Assistant Professor of History at the University of Saskatchewan and member of the Doukhobor Society of Saskatoon, has partnered with the group for historical and ethnographic research work that will be included in this project.
-Brad Proudlove is the lead video media artist involved in the collaboration, and Saskatoon-based production company Bamboo Shoots has been engaged for some specialized filming for the project.
+Brad Proudlove is the lead video media artist involved in the collaboration, and Saskatoon-based production company Bamboo Shoots as well as independent videographers Lisa Unrau and Greg Allison have been engaged for some specialized filming for the project.
 Gemini nominated composer and audio-engineer Ross Nykiforuk is leading the audio aspects of the project.

 We are also honoured to have the support of the Doukhobor Cultural Society of Saskatchewan and the Doukhobor Societies of both Saskatoon and Blaine Lake who supported the recording of a prayer service at the Blaine Lake Doukhobor Prayer Home in October of 2016 and have financially contributed to the project.